magiodev/prudent-pots/README.md

 - 50% of tokens in losing pots are rolled over to the next game's pool.
 - The remaining 50% are distributed to the winning pots, where players receive a share based on their contribution, after the winning fee is deducted.

-### Strategic Considerations

-The game involves elements of game theory and statistical analysis, as players must anticipate others' actions and adapt their strategies accordingly.

-- **Predictive Analysis**: Players might try to predict others' actions, especially near the game's end, to place their tokens in the winning pot.
-- **Game Theory**: The game involves elements of game theory, where players must consider the best strategies not just based on the game's rules but also on other players' potential actions.
-- **Statistical Analysis**: Over multiple games, patterns might emerge in player behaviors or winning pots, which can be analyzed statistically to inform future strategies.